Sam-Dragon/spring-mircoservices-apps/NOTES.md

 - It is the **central entrypoint** to all our microservices
 - It has in-built load balancer for distributing the traffic
+- It has **PRE & POST filters** to modify the request. i.e. modify header, url rewrite, validate token etc..
 - It performs following activities
     - Request Validation
     - Logging